 But why did Bowles-Simpson and the various deficit Grand Bargains all peter out?
 Because Republicans refused to accede to the Democratic demand that any solution include not only entitlement cuts but higher revenues from the rich.
 That is the essence of the disagreement between the two parties, and that is the backdrop for the attacks on Romney’s economic background.
 If Romney were running on a proposal to reform the tax code in such a way as to raise the effective tax rate on people like himself, Democrats would have no way to make his wealth and business background an issue.
 He would be, like Buffett, a rich man willing to do his part for shared sacrifice.
 But he’s not.

 Here’s another way to think about it.
-Imagine Romney were proposing some special government subsidy to the Church of Latter Day Saints.
+Imagine Romney were proposing some special government subsidy to his church.
 Democrats would probably be making a big deal about his religious beliefs.
 Since Romney isn’t proposing that, nobody is invoking his religion.
 He is proposing a pro-rich policy agenda, so Democrats are invoking his wealth a lot, but his wealth itself isn’t really the issue.